A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

 \section{Experimental Results}

-In this section, we verify the performance of the proposed region-based Randers geodesic model in image segmentation, evaluated on both synthetic and nature images.
-Unless otherwise specified, the extraction of geodesic paths associated to the Randers metrics is carried out by the fixed landmark points-based scheme.
-Among the following experiments, we first discuss the influence from the tubular neighbourhood and from the components of the Randers metrics.
-Then we perform the qualitative and quantitative comparisons between the proposed region-based Randers geodesic method and state-of-the-art geodesic paths-based image segmentation algorithms.
+In this section, we verify the performance of the proposed region-based Randers geodesic model in image segmentation, evaluated on both synthetic and natural images.
+In the following experiments, we first discuss the influence of the tubular neighborhood and of the components of the Randers metrics.
+We then perform qualitative and quantitative comparisons between the proposed model with different initialization ways and state-of-the-art optimal paths-based image segmentation models.